NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 - turn on generators to meet some or all of the building's demand.

 The demand limiting controls implemented in EnergyPlus are intended to allow some of the more common demand limiting strategies.
-Currently, only Exterior:Lights, Lights, ElectricEquipment, and ZoneControl:Thermostat objects can be demand limited.
+Currently, only Exterior:Lights, Lights, ElectricEquipment, ZoneControl:Thermostat, and Controller:OutdoorAir objects can be demand limited.
 Additional components will be demand limited in future releases.

 ### DemandManagerAssignmentList